GREAT SQUARE GROOVE

 a pattern to be coincidence.

-The settlement was worded in a way to save a little face for the PGA
+The settlement was worded in a way to save a little face for

 Tour, but not if you read between the lines.
 It holds both Karsten and